 - bills you pay once or twice a year, like car insurance

 - money for family

 - unplanned expenses, like car repairs or medical bills

 You might have bills that change every month.
 Look at what you paid for the same month last year.
 You might need $200 for your gas bill in January, but $30 in July.

 - Write down how much money you make.
 This includes your paychecks and any other money you get, like child support.

 - Subtract your expenses from how much money you make.
 If you are spending more money than you make, look at your budget to see what you do not need or what you could spend less on.

 You can use your budget every month:

-- At the beginning of the month, make a plan for how you will spend your money that Write what you think you will earn and spend.
+- At the beginning of the month, make a plan for how you will spend your money the entire month.

-- Use the information to help you plan the next month’s budget.
+- Use that information to help you plan the next month’s budget.